 What the heck is turmeric?

-You may have it in your spice rack or enjoy it in South Asian meals.
+You may have it in your spice rack or enjoy it in some of your favorite meals.
 But can turmeric, an ancient golden-yellow spice, be good for you?
-These FAQs can answer some of your questions about turmeric's health benefits.

-Turmeric isn't approved by the Food and Drug Administration (FDA in any form for any use).
-As a dietary supplement, there's no guarantee of the potency or amount of turmeric in any product, unless it's been verified by the United States Pharmacopeia (USP), which will appear on the label.
+The Food and Drug Administration hasn't approved turmeric in any form for any use.
+As a dietary supplement, the potency or amount of turmeric in any product cannot be guaranteed, unless it's been verified by U.S. Pharmacopeia.
+If it has been verified by U.S. Pharmacopeia, this will appear on the label.

-There's limited data in small studies showing it's effective in providing some improvement in joint pain, anxiety, depression, and decreases in triglycerides and low-density lipoprotein cholesterol and triglycerides.
-Researchers are delving into the effect of curcumin on cancer because of its anti-inflammatory properties; other areas of research are diabetes, inflammatory bowel disease and Crohn's disease.
+Limited data in small studies show its effectiveness in providing some improvement in joint pain, anxiety and depression, and decreasing triglycerides and low-density lipoprotein, or LDL or "bad," cholesterol.
+Researchers are delving into the effect of curcumin on cancer because of its anti-inflammatory properties.
+Other areas of research are diabetes, inflammatory bowel disease and Crohn's disease.

 What are the risks?

 Turmeric can cause nausea and diarrhea in higher doses and prevent absorption of iron, leading to anemia.
 It also increases the risk of bleeding.

 Curcumin interacts with enzymes important in drug metabolism and can interact with drugs you're taking.
 Some products add black pepper to improve absorption, which contains another compound that interferes with metabolism.

 What's the bottom line?